dnbt777/blog/README.md

 - ML in Jax from Semi-Scratch

-## Meta Learning Series (Formerly Learn How to Learn)
+## Meta Learning (Formerly Learn How to Learn)
-_Meta learning is a positive feedback loop (exponential growth).
-The faster you learn how to learn, the faster you learn how to learn.
+Meta learning is a positive feedback loop (exponential growth).
+The faster you learn **how to learn**, the faster you **learn** how to learn.

 7 years ago I started focusing on meta learning once I saw it was a positive feedback loop, and only within the last few years have I seen meaningful compounding effects.
-This blog series contains articles on learning concepts/strategies to speed up your own positive feedback loop._
+This blog series contains articles on learning concepts/strategies to speed up your own positive feedback loop.

 **[How I Cured My Procrastination](https://learnhowtolearn.org/how-i-cured-procrastination/)